PierreLampre/project-component/README.md

 This is a reusable React component to map through a .json file and display the data on the front end.
-I will use it in portfolio page, but feel free to start with it and use it for whatever is fitting.
+I will use it in my portfolio page, but feel free to start with it and use it for whatever is fitting.